aleksandrbazhin/mazegen/readme.md

 It has zero dependecies, but uses stl heavily, so it is supposed to be used in C++ applications.

 The `example/` directory includes an ASCII-graphics example application.
+To build it set `-DBUILD_EXAMPLE=ON` when running cmake.

 ![ASCII example](docs/Screenshot1.png)